 Life is a broken-winged butterfly.
-No one succeeds except with handicaps.
-Every nonprofit faces at least one seemingly impossible barrier to income growth.
-Smart nonprofits recognize the barrier and develop detours.
-Brilliant nonprofits transform barriers into advantages, like the Houston Foodbank’s strategy to maximize volunteer labor and in turn grow income.
+No one succeeds except with handicaps — every nonprofit will face at least one seemingly impossible barrier to income growth.
+Smart nonprofits recognize the wall and develop detours.
+Brilliant nonprofits transform obstacles into advantages, like the Houston Foodbank’s strategy to maximize volunteer labor and in turn, grow income.

-While writing 7 Nonprofit Income Streams: Open the Floodgates to Sustainability, I had the privilege of interviewing 75 nonprofits leaders who were successfully generating income, and all of them encountered barriers.
-The interviews only scratched the surface of possibilities, but reading the text you’ll encounter amazing, creative solutions that you can adapt and use to inspire your imagination.
+While writing 7 Nonprofit Income Streams, I enjoyed interviewing 75 nonprofit leaders who were successfully generating income.
+All encountered barriers.
+The interviews only scratched the surface of possibilities, but reading the text; you’ll meet amazing, creative solutions that you can adapt and use to inspire your imagination.
 Can your nonprofit obtain more income?
 Yes!
 Yes!
 Yes!
-Seven streams exist for you to combine and choose from.
+Seven streams exist for you to combine and choose.
 Earned income is a logical choice.
-It’s the nonprofit sector’s largest stream.
+It’s the nonprofit sector’s most significant stream.

 Hold this thought: We can do it.